purpleteam-labs/purpleteam/CONTRIBUTING.md

 We also have a [Roadmap](https://github.com/purpleteam-labs/purpleteam/projects/1) for Epics a little further out.

 If you are OK with creating a PR that may never be accepted, then go ahead and just create the PR and use the description to provide context and motivation, as you would for an issue.
-If you want to start a discussion first or have already created an issue, once a pull request is created, we will close the issue as superseded by the pull request, and the discussion about the issue will continue under the pull request.

 ## Coding